Git-annex

 git-annex is a distributed file synchronization system written in Haskell.
-It aims to solve the problem of sharing and synchronizing collections of large files independent from a commercial service or even a central server.
+It aims to share and synchronize collections of large files independent from a commercial service and a central server.

 History

 The development of git-annex began in 2010.
 In 2012-13 the development was funded through a Kickstarter campaign.
 The main development of this campaign was the git-annex assistant, a component that runs in the background to automate the synchronization of repositories.

-The next crowd funding campaign for 2013-14 was organized over a self-hosted platform.
+A following crowd funding campaign for 2013-14 was organized over a self-hosted platform.

 Design

 git-annex uses Git to index files but does not store them in the Git history.
-Instead, a symbolic link representing and linking to the probably large file is committed. git-annex manages a content-addressable storage for the files under its control.
+Instead, a symbolic link representing and linking to the possibly large file is committed. git-annex manages a content-addressable storage for the files under its control.
 A separate Git branch logs the location of every file.
 Thus users can clone a git-annex repository and then decide for every file whether to make it locally available.